jowkar/focalscan/README.md

 There are three main ways in which this tool can be run:

+- If MATLAB is installed:
-- Using the shell scripts (Linux/Mac, MATLAB 2013b or later)
+    - Use the shell scripts available here at GitHub (Linux/Mac, MATLAB 2013b or later)
-- Using the compiled executable (Linux/Mac)
     - From within the MATLAB environment (Linux/Mac/Windows, MATLAB 2013b or later)
+- If MATLAB is not installed: Use the compiled executable (Linux/Mac)

 Using the shell scripts:
 ------------------------